 The honest verdict on wagering requirements

 A reasonable wagering requirement is one of the markers of a legitimate bonus, not a red flag.
 Brokers without a requirement are inviting fraud and adverse selection, which leads either to closed promotions or denied withdrawals down the line.
-The XM $30 condition is towards the lower end of the industry range, with no expiry, which is why it remains our only recommended live no deposit bonus in 2026.
+The old XM $30 no-deposit condition was towards the lower end of the industry range, but current XM bonus eligibility is now country-specific and must be checked in the Members Area.

-Standard or Micro account · Profits withdrawable after volume requirement · No expiry
+Standard or Micro account · Profits withdrawable after trade-count and volume requirements